agme2019/Movie-Review-Sentiment-Analysis-Using-Transformers/README.md

 The back-translated data augmentation model achieved a test accuracy of 0.754 (75.4%), which is 0.8% lower than the best model.
 It uses the same architecture (4 layers, 256 embedding dimensions, 4 attention heads, 10.9M parameters) but incorporates 85% more training data through back-translation.

 Interestingly, while the back-translation approach provides significantly more training data, it doesn't improve performance.
 The model shows a slightly lower validation accuracy (0.994 vs 0.997) and a lower test accuracy compared to TX-3.
 This suggests that simply increasing data volume through back-translation may not necessarily lead to better generalization on the IMDB sentiment classification task, and the original data may already contain sufficient information for this specific task.

+# Key Limitations and Performance Analysis

+## The 75% Test Accuracy Ceiling

+Our experiments consistently hit a ~75% test accuracy ceiling despite architecture changes:

+1. **Model vs. Dataset Limitation**: Increasing model size from TX-1 (4.3M) to TX-5 (28.2M) showed diminishing returns, suggesting dataset complexity limits performance more than model capacity.

+2. **Training-Test Mismatch**: Near-perfect validation accuracy (~99%) vs. modest test performance (~75%) indicates distribution differences between datasets.

+3. **Longer Sequences Hurt Performance**: Increasing max sequence length to 512 tokens actually decreased accuracy to 71.7%, despite better training metrics - a clear sign of overfitting.

+4. **Data Augmentation Ineffective**: Adding 85% more data through back-translation didn't improve performance, reinforcing that the limitation isn't data quantity.

+## Context with SOTA

+The ~75% accuracy compares to 94-96% from pre-trained models like BERT on the same task, highlighting the significant value of pre-training on large corpora compared to training smaller models from scratch.